sb-ai-lab/Eco2AI/README.md

 # eco2ai

-eco2ai - is a python library which helps to calculate power consumption and  CO2_emission during running code.
+Eco2AI - is a python library which calculates power consumption and CO2 emission during running code.

-every single usage adds a line in emission.csv file with collumns below:
+Emission information is written to file.
+Every single run of tracker creates line in this file with following items:

 + project_name
 + experiment_description